Lettisia/IRAss/README.md

-# Information Retrieval
+# Information Ranked Retrieval

-To implement an inverted index and use it to store term occurrence information.
-This project reads data from disk, filters it using some predefined rules, tokenizes the data, removes stopwords from a predefine list of words, writes the processed data into appropriate files on disk and finally able to retrive data from disk.
+To implement a ranked querying system, run a set of sample queries, evaluate system performance, and design and implement appropriate data structures for efficient searching.
+This search system will produce short document summaries with each answer item returned in a search results list.
+Two summary creation approaches - graph based and query based summarisation.

 ## Contributors